Squirrel/Squirrel.Windows/README.md

 ---

+## Migrating from Squirrel.Windows?

+A couple of notes you should be aware of.
+ - The command line interface for Squirrel.exe is massively different.
+Check 'Squirrel.exe -h' for more info.
+ - The commnad line for Update.exe has stayed the same
+ - Update.exe is significantly bigger (12.5mb)
+ - There have been a great many other improvements here.
+To see some of them [have a look at the feature matrix](#feature-matrix).

+---

 ## What Do We Want?

 Windows apps should be as fast and as easy to install and update as apps like Google Chrome.
 From an app developer's side, it should be really straightforward to create an installer for my app, and publish updates to it, without having to jump through insane hoops.